MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 ### Automatic refresh for Adaptive Cards in search based MEs

 Enable automatic refresh for Adaptive Cards in search based messaging extensions to ensure users always see the latest information.
-To enable, define `userIds` array in either `29:<ID>` or `8:orgid:<AAD ID>` format in the `refresh` property.
-For more information, see [Work with Universal Actions for Adaptive Cards](../../../task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md#user-ids-in-refresh)
+To enable, define `userIds` array either in  `29:<ID>` or `8:orgid:<AAD ID>` format in the `refresh` property.
+For more information, see [Work with Universal Actions for Adaptive Cards](../../../task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-Universal-Actions-for-Adaptive-Cards.md#user-ids-in-refresh).

 **Example**